SjaakAlvarez/MonoGame.Particles/Documentation/Particles.md

 star = Content.Load<Texture2D>("star");

+ParticleEmitter emitter = new ParticleEmitter("Stars", world,
-//create a particle emitter at position 200px,200px
-//particle speed between 25 and 50 px/sec
+    new Vector2(200, 200), //create a particle emitter at position 200px,200px new Interval(25, 50), //particle speed between 25 and 50 px/sec
-//particle direction angle (rad) between -PI and PI
-//20 particles per second
+    new Interval(-Math.PI, Math.PI), //particle direction angle (rad) between -PI and PI 20.0f, //20 particles per second
-//particle life between 2000 and 3000 ms ParticleEmitter emitter = new ParticleEmitter("Stars", world, new Vector2(200, 200), new Interval(25, 50), new Interval(-Math.PI, Math.PI), 20.0f, new Interval(2000, 3000));
+    new Interval(2000, 3000)); //particle life between 2000 and 3000 ms

-//particles change color over their lifetime emitter.AddModifier(new ColorRangeModifier(Color.Transparent, Color.Red, new Color(255, 255, 0), new Color(0, 255, 0), new Color(0, 0, 255), new Color(255, 0, 255), Color.Transparent));
+//particles change color over their lifetime emitter.AddModifier(new ColorRangeModifier(
+        Color.Transparent,
+        Color.Red,
+        new Color(255, 255, 0),
+        new Color(0, 255, 0),
+        new Color(0, 0, 255),
+        new Color(255, 0, 255),
+        Color.Transparent));

 //particles emit from a point
 emitter.Origin = new PointOrigin();